 - Drain, and pat fries dry with a paper towel.

-- Place potato fries in air fryer basket, and air fry for 25-30 minutes, shaking the basket every 10 minutes to redistribute the fries.
-Fries are cooked when they are golden brown and crispy.
+- Place french fries in air fryer basket, and air fry for 25-30 minutes, shaking the basket every 10 minutes to redistribute the fries so they cook evenly.

 Nutrition information is an estimate and provided for informational purposes only.